 Tbilisi is the capital city of Georgia (one of the most underrated European cities), and in the past years has gone through somewhat of a facelift, or modern renaissance, geared towards authentic, family-run art shops, restaurants, guest houses and more.
 The currency in Georgia is the Iari, which you’ll get a good exchange rate on coming in with Euros.

-In the countryside, in the province of Svaneti, lies Georgia’s Caucasian mountains, home to some incredibly well-preserved medieval structures of watchtowers and outposts – an ancient defence against would-be invaders.
+In the countryside, in the province of Svaneti, lies the Caucasus Mountains.
+The area is home to some incredibly well-preserved medieval structures of watchtowers and outposts – an ancient defence against would-be invaders.
 The mountains are also a great place to head for a hike of just about any length – with small, welcoming towns dotted all along the way, you won’t struggle to find a warming meal after a day in the brisk and sunny hills of the mountain range.

 To top it all off, visiting Georgia in the summer is as much of a treat as any other time of year, with the beaches in Batumi.
-There are pebble beaches of the black sea, and present a very unique take on summer in this region, offering something uniquely different to what you’ll find elsewhere in Europe.
+There are pebble beaches of the black sea offering something uniquely different to what you’ll find elsewhere in Europe for a summer vacation.

 The most commonly known feature of Luxembourg is the world-famous Notre Dame Cathedral.
 Built in the 17th century, this cathedral is a great spot to visit for some Neo-Gothic and Renaissance architecture.
 There’s also a somewhat-haunting crypt in which the Luxembourg Grand-Ducal Family are buried.

 The Museum of Modern Art (MUDAM) is a more contemporary spot to visit in Luxembourg, and one of the many fascinating and well-maintained museums in Luxembourg City.
 The museum was designed by the same Ioeh Ming Pei who created the Louvre Pyramid and features regularly updated exhibits of modern and contemporary art of a world-class level.